Billy Carroll

 William Allan Carroll (born January 19, 1959) is a Canadian former professional ice hockey centre.
 Carroll played in the National Hockey League (NHL) from 1981 to 1987 for the New York Islanders, Edmonton Oilers and Detroit Red Wings.
 He won the Stanley Cup four times, from 1981 to 1983 with the Islanders, and in 1985 with the Oilers.
-Carroll was born in Toronto, Ontario, and grew up in West Rouge on the eastern border of Toronto].
+Carroll was born in Toronto, Ontario, and grew up in West Rouge on the eastern border of Toronto.

 Playing career

 Carroll was drafted in the second round (38th overall) by the New York Islanders in the 1979 NHL Entry Draft from the London Knights of the Ontario Hockey League (OHL).
 He won the Stanley Cup three times with New York in 1981, 1982, and 1983.
-He was claimed off waivers by the Edmonton Oilers on October 9, 1984, at the beginning of the 1984-85 NHL season and won the Stanley Cup a fourth time that season at the age of 26.
+He was claimed in the waiver draft by the Edmonton Oilers on October 9, 1984, at the beginning of the 1984-85 NHL season and won the Stanley Cup a fourth time that season at the age of 26.
 Carroll played two more seasons in the NHL with the Detroit Red Wings before retiring in 1987.